senocax/programa-data-engineer/Unidad_18/README.md

-# non-relational databases - Practical
+# Non-relational databases - Practical

 Apply the concepts learned about non-relational databases, using MongoDB and Compass.